 But here’s where is gets really weird, it wasn’t even the vegetables that gave these desserts their name… it was from some people using salad dressing in their jello salad recipes.
 Wait, what?
 Yep, salad dressing… eek!

 But luckily for you, I’m not brave enough to go throwing celery in a jello salad and I’m not crazy enough to ever use salad dressing either.
 So today’s recipe is a sweet one that’s perfect for hot summer days just like my Grape Jelly Icebox Cake!

-I love that this Dr Pepper Jello Salad is so easy to make, it requires very little prep work and no baking which makes it a warm weather win in my book!
+I love that this Dr Pepper Jello Salad is so easy to make, it requires very little prep work and no baking which makes it a warm-weather win in my book!
 The twenty-three flavors in Dr Pepper make this dessert an instant hit, add in some cherries, pineapple, and pecans for additional flavor and texture and we’re in business!
-You can also substitute Cherry Cola for the Dr Pepper in this recipe.
+You can also substitute Cherry Cola for Dr Pepper in this recipe.
 I love topping it with Cool Whip or my Cream Cheese Whipped Cream.

 A few key things to remember when making this recipe are:

 - Time: Yes, this recipe is quick to prep, but the jello needs to set, so make sure to factor 4 to 5 hours into your plans for that.

 - Pan: It’s important to use either silicon or dark nonstick bundt pan, it can also be made in a square baking dish or sheet pan, but should not be made in a light metal flute pan.

 - Grease: Even if using a nonstick pan, it’s important to grease the pan with cooking spray and to then use a paper towel to rub it all over the inside of the pan for good measure.

 Dr Pepper Jello Salad